dotnet/coreclr/Documentation/design-docs/first-class-structs.md

       * This includes removing unnecessary pessimizations of block copies.
 See [Improve and Simplify Block Assignment Morphing](#Block-Assignments).

   * Call args
-    * If the struct has been promoted
+    * If the struct has been promoted it is morphed to `GT_FIELD_LIST`
-      * It is morphed to `GT_FIELD_LIST` if it is passed on the stack, or if it is passed in registers that exactly match the types of its fields.
+      * Currently this is done only if it is passed on the stack, or if it is passed in registers that exactly match the types of its fields.
       * Proposed: This transformation would be made even if it is passed in non-matching registers.
 The necessary transformations for correct code generation would be made in `Lowering`.
-      * If it is passed by reference, a copy is made, and that copy is passed according to the appropriate rule below

     * If it is passed in a single register, it is morphed into a `GT_LCL_FLD` node of the appropriate type.